How to write an effective sales resume

 As someone in sales, you’ve likely learned how to perfect an elevator pitch, and your summary is the elevator pitch of your experience, education and skills.
 When hiring managers are going through their piles of resumes, the first thing they’ll look at is your summary section.

-Your first step in creating a resume easily is to look at what the company you’re applying for wants.
-For example, if they say they’re looking for someone who is passionate and experienced, put these traits in the opening line of your summary.
 So, for example, you can lead with, “Passionate, persistent, accomplished sales manager with 8 years of experience in a sales environment.”
 Next, think about what you have knowledge of.
 For example, if you regularly use Oracle Sales, MailChimp and Tenfold, quickly list off those programs in your summary.
-Finally, end with your education and accomplishments.
-If you regularly help companies update their systems or improved your last job’s customer retention by 25%, put those accomplishments here so hiring managers know exactly how you can help their company.

 Accomplished sales representative with a positive, passionate and persistent attitude.
 With an experience of 7+ years working in the sales environment coupled with the exposure to Oracle Sales, LinkedIn Sales and SAP Sales.
 Successfully improved customer retention by 25%.